MvvmCross/MvvmCross/docs/_documentation/contribute/mvvmcross-docs-style-guide.md

 ---
+layout: documentation
-title: "Style Guide"
+title: Style Guide
-excerpt: ""
+category: Contribute
 ---
 This document provides an overview of how articles published on docs.mvvmcross.com should be formatted.
 You can actually use this file, itself, as a template when contributing articles.
 [block:api-header]